splunk-soar-connectors/msgraphforoffice365/README.md

 summary\.total\_objects | numeric |
 summary\.total\_objects\_successful | numeric |

-## action: 'list group members'
+## action: 'list group members by ID'
-List all the members in group
+List all the members in group by ID

 Type: **investigate**
 Read only: **True**